Rishabhku03/Face-Recognition/README.md

 ## Prerequisites

-Before starting this tutorial, you should have the following software and libraries installed on your machine:
+Before starting this, you should have the following software and libraries installed on your machine:

 Python 3.5 or above
 TensorFlow 2.3 or above